 "All that you touch You Change.

 All that you Change Changes you.

 The only lasting truth is Change.
-God is Change.

 In the context of how technology has changed us, and how we in turn have changed technology, we can feel the truth that across time the only constant is change-and perhaps that change is sacred.